Arquà Petrarca

 Especially fond of ancient Latin authors, Petrarca’s activity of research and analysis of ancient works was enormous, including in particular Cicero and Virgil, so much so that he came to gather a precious amount of books.
 During his stay in Venice in 1362, Petrarch asked the government of the Serenissima of the time to accept the donation of his private collection with the visionary intent to create the first public library.
 Even if the project never saw any light, it was on this idea that the current Marciana Library was founded.

 The third reason to visit the Borgo is to try two legendary drinks, the Brodo di Giuggiule and the Estregone, made famous by a modern alchemist: the historic artisan company Scarpon, today the custodian of these two extraordinary local products as well as of many other local delicacies.
 The Jujube (Giuggolo in Italian) is a plant of Asian origin imported into Italy by the Romans and very much loved for its distinctive sweet taste.
 The Estregone is instead a liqueur made from an infusion of a medicinal herb, estregone, plant of the Artemisia family, the same as absinthe.
 The name, which means “Little Dragon”, seems to date back to the time of Charlemagne when this herb was used to treat snake bites.
-Today the Estregone is loved by bartenders always looking for the perfect ingredient for their cocktails.
+Today, the Estregone is loved by bartenders looking for the perfect ingredient for their cocktails.